Prowlcorp/Pokemon-Showdown-Vprowl-Client/website/pages/faq.md

 Click the "Battle!" button located on the homepage, which will instantly search for a ladder match.

-The default format is Random Battle.
+The default format is Custom Game.
 You can choose a different format and team before clicking "Battle!".

 ### How can I battle my friend or a specific person?